06 Jun Measuring What Matters in Digital Coaching

 By focusing on the tool first, you’re constraining your thinking and losing the opportunity to generate great insights from untapped data sources (in this regard, our data team loves to follow the Spine Model to steer away from tools-based data approaches).

-For example, functionalities you can look for in digital coaching solutions are:
+For example, functionalities you can look for in automated coaching solutions are:

 1. Possibility to develop mindset and behavioral surveys to be correlated with actual business outcomes and company values